cathydutton/cathydutton.github.io/_drafts/2017-02-18-have-no-fear.markdown

 category: post
 ---

-I came away from that study thinking, why are we testing with anyone with high literacy?
-Designing for people with low literacy would make it easier for people who are distressed, distracted, sleep-deprived, on medication, whatever.
-If I could build this into everything, I would.

-stress first

 Designing new products or services can be a daunting or even intimidating process at times.
 How do you create an experience that works well for everybody?
-How do you design for edge cases you don't yet know exist?
+How do you design for edge or stress cases you don't yet know exist?
 What if people don't like, or worse cant use the service?

 There are many fears a designer will need to overcome in order to create successful user experiences including...

-- <b>A fear of failure</b> - ????
+- <b>The fear of failure</b> - ????

-- <b>A fear of negative feedback</b> - It can be difficult to get past the fear of a negative response, or to not take the feedback as a direct or personal criticism.
+- <b>The fear of negative feedback</b> - It can be difficult to get past the fear of a negative response, or to not take the feedback as a direct or personal criticism.

-- <b>A fear of imperfection</b> - It's tempting to keep your designs close, showing nothing until your completely satisfied with your work.
+- <b>The fear of imperfection</b> - It's tempting to keep your designs close, showing nothing until your completely satisfied with your work.

-To create successful user focused designs it is essential to move past these fears, and to except and embrace all forms of feedback as soon as possible.
+To create successful user focused designs it is essential to move past these fears, to except failures and to embrace all forms of feedback as soon as possible in the design process.

 ## Expect to fail

+If nothing you create ever fails can you really claim to have pushed yourself creatively?
+Or to have to experimented with concepts and theories that go beyond what is currently available?

 Failure is not a bad thing, and in design it should be expected.
-Every design will fail for some people, some of the time.
+Every design will fail for some users, some of the time.
 Its important to remember that these failures are not permanent, just steps on the path towards a more inclusive solution.

-Expecting these failures can remove the fear factor and allow for more creativity in the design process.
-If nothing you create ever fails could you really say that you have pushed yourself to think beyond what is currently available?

-During the Alpha phase of a project there is no shame in admitting a prototype or theory just didn't work out.
-This approach should be actively encouraged to ensure we get the most out of this phase.
-Try the previously untried, it's the only way to improve upon existing solutions.
+Accepting these failures can remove the fear factor and allow for a more creative design process where boundaries are pushed.
+During the Alpha phase of a project there is no shame in admitting that a prototype or user journey just didn't work.
+This approach should be encouraged to ensure the team gets the most out of this phase.
+Trying the previously untried is the only way to improve existing services.

 <blockquote>
 “Failure is simply the opportunity to begin again, this time more intelligently”